 Banknotes from the eighth series

-The eighth banknote series was issued between 1995 and 1998 and will be replaced in the coming years by the new series.
+The eighth banknote series was issued between 1995 and 1998.
+Since 2016, it has gradually been replaced by the new series.
 All notes from the eighth series will remain valid until further notice.

 The portrait is accompanied by a photograph in the top left-hand corner showing the personality in a typical work situation.